-I brought travel tic tac toe with us, just in case we felt like playing in the hotel.
+I brought travel tic tac toe with us to Hilton Head Island, just in case we felt like playing at the resort.
 Growing up, we brought a pack of cards with us on every vacation and we would spend every night playing games.
-If you’re packing for your trip, throw some travel games in your suitcase.
-In case of rain, you’ll have something to do.

 I don’t remember much else from that camping trip, but I remember that moment — which would have never happened if it didn’t rain.

-Part of what we did on our rainy Hilton Head vacation was we got a couples’ massage.
-We had it scheduled before we went on vacation, but it was good to have something to do that wasn’t contingent on the weather.
+Part of what we did on our rainy Hilton Head vacation was get a couples’ massage.
+We had it scheduled before we went on vacation, and it was good to have something to do that wasn’t contingent on the weather.

-If you can’t take a full spa day, you can always go to the local salon and get a pedicure.
+If you can’t take a full spa day, you can always go to the local salon (if your hotel doesn’t have one) and get a pedicure.
 Sitting in that chair will stop you from thinking about the weather completely.

 If you were planning on eating out anyway, go out on the days it’s raining and then cook in the hotel or campsite the days it’s sunny.